fadushin/esp8266/micropython/uhttpd/README.md

 This package includes a Request Handler, `http_file_handler.Handler` which when installed will service files on the ESP8266 file system, relative to a specified file system root path (e.g., `/www`).

 This Request Handler will display the contents of the path specified in the HTTP GET URL, relative to the specified root path.
 If path refers to a file on the file system, the file contents are returned.
 If the path refers to a directory, and the directory does not contain an `index.html` file, the directory contents are provided as a list of hyperlinks.
 Otherwise, the request will result in a 404/Not Found HTTP error.
+If a request is made on a path outside of the specified root path, then request will fail with a 403 Forbidden error.

 The default root path for the `http_file_handler.Handler` is `/www`.
 For example, the following constructor will result in a file handler that services files in and below the `/www` directory of the micropython file system: